jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Installing to the eMMC

-Typically you'll want to use the *eMMC* over the SD card since the *eMMC* is faster.
+Normally you will want to use the *eMMC* over the SD card since the *eMMC* is a little faster.

 You need a running system to install to the *eMMC*, since it is not accessible otherwise.

 The Linux userland tools see the *eMMC* similar to an SD card, so the same scripts slightly modified and this time run from the *BBB* can be used install a system onto the *eMMC*.

-There are some scripts under `meta-bbb/scripts` that are customized for an *eMMC* installation.
+There is a recipe under `meta-bbb/recipes-support/emmc-installer` that adds some scripts to an image for performing an *eMMC* installation.

-* emmc\_copy\_boot.sh - a modified copy\_boot.sh
-* emmc\_copy\_rootfs.sh - a modified copy\_rootfs.sh
-* emmc\_install.sh - a wrapper script
-* emmc-uEnv.txt - a modified `uEnv.txt` for an *eMMC* system

-The above scripts are meant to be run on the *BBB*.

-This final script is meant to be run on the workstation and is used to copy the above scripts and the image binaries to the SD card.
+The *emmc-installer* package is included in the *console* and *installer* images.

+The *emmc-installer* scripts need some data files for the actual installation.
+The files needed are

+* MLO
+* u-boot.img
-* copy\_emmc\_install.sh
+* uEnv.txt
+* A compressed image file like `console-image-beaglebone.tar.xz`

+Under `meta-bbb/scripts` is a script called *copy\_emmc\_install.sh* that will copy these files to the SD card.

 The arguments to *copy\_emmc\_install* are the SD card device and the image you want to later install on the *eMMC*.
 It should be run after the *copy\_rootfs.sh* script.

     scott@octo:~$ cd bbb/meta-bbb/scripts
     scott@octo:~/bbb/meta-bbb/scripts$ ./copy_boot.sh sdb
-    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb qt5
+    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb console
-    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_emmc_install.sh sdb qt5
+    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_emmc_install.sh sdb console

-Once you boot this SD card, you'll find the following under `/home/root/emmc`
+Once you boot this SD card, you will find the following under `/home/root/emmc`

     root@bbb:~/emmc# ls -l
-    total 53096
+    total 54616
-    -rwxr-xr-x 1 root root    64408 Aug 10 05:37 MLO-beaglebone
+    -rwxr-xr-x 1 root root    63828 Jan 15  2016 MLO-beaglebone
-    -rw-r--r-- 1 root root     1112 Aug 10 05:37 emmc-uEnv.txt
+    -rw-r--r-- 1 root root 55440552 Jan 15  2016 console-image-beaglebone.tar.xz
-    -rwxr-xr-x 1 root root     1629 Aug 10 05:37 emmc_copy_boot.sh
-    -rwxr-xr-x 1 root root     1825 Aug 10 05:37 emmc_copy_rootfs.sh
-    -rwxr-xr-x 1 root root      675 Aug 10 05:37 emmc_install.sh
-    -rwxr-xr-x 1 root root     1240 Aug 10 05:37 mk2parts.sh
-    -rw-r--r-- 1 root root 53870180 Aug 10 05:37 qt5-image-beaglebone.tar.xz
+    -rw-r--r-- 1 root root     1084 Jan 15  2016 emmc-uEnv.txt
-    -rwxr-xr-x 1 root root   410860 Aug 10 05:37 u-boot-beaglebone.img
+    -rwxr-xr-x 1 root root   410108 Jan 15  2016 u-boot-beaglebone.img

-To install the *qt5-image* onto the *eMMC*, run the `emmc_install.sh` script like this
+To install the *console-image* onto the *eMMC*, run the `/etc/init.d/emmc_install` script with no arguments

-    root@beaglebone:~/emmc# ./emmc_install.sh qt5
+    root@beaglebone:~# /etc/init.d/emmc_install

 It should take less then a minute to run.

-When it completes, reboot you will be running the *qt5-image* from the *eMMC*.
+When it completes, power off, pull the SD card and reboot and you will be running the *console-image* from the *eMMC*.

+The `/etc/init.d/emmc_install` script uses some environment variables in `/etc/default/emmc_install` for the *eMMC* partitioning and location of the image files.
+The defaults will work, but you can override the defaults by exporting different environment variables.

+The reason for putting the *eMMC* installation script in `/etc/init.d` is to facilitate use with the *installer-image* explained next.
+The *installer-image* is typically the only user of `/etc/init.d/emmc_install`.

+#### Using the installer-image

+If you always want to run from the *eMMC*, there is a quicker way to get started using the *installer-image*.

+Again suppose you wanted to install the *console-image* onto the *eMMC*.

+First make sure you build both the *console-image* and the *installer-image* using bitbake.

+Then when copying to the SD card, use these steps

+    scott@octo:~$ export OETMP=<your-tmp-dir>
+    scott@octo:~$ cd bbb/meta-bbb/scripts
+    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_boot.sh sdb
+    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb installer [<hostname>]
+    scott@octo:~/bbb/meta-bbb/scripts$ ./copy_emmc_install.sh sdb console

+When you boot from the SD card this time, it will automatically launch the *eMMC* installation of the *console-image*.

+When the BBB LEDs stop flashing in *cylon-mode*, the *eMMC* installation is complete.

+It should take a little over a minute from the time you apply power.

+Power off, pull the SD card and reboot.

 #### Modifying uEnv.txt